sftcd/happykey/README.md

 ## Recent Changes

+- 20211204: many teeny cosmetic changes to better match OpenSSL code style.
+(One interesting change to return explicit non-zero error values from hpkemain - one of our __LINE__ error returns was on line 512 and when tha percolated out to the shell as the parameter to an ``exit()`` call it was of course seen as zero - confusing my test scripts into seeing an unexpectd success when a failed decryption was the nominal text extpection!)

 - 20211129: Fixed some issues that became apparent as I was documenting HPKE for an OpenSSL PR - mostly just parameter name changes but one real change was to allow an ``EVP_PKEY*`` form for the private key